 Output MIDI channel for sending MIDI messages (Start/Stop, Timing Clock, and also notes received from connected MIDI controllers if Forward MIDI notes is enabled),

 Separate Arp out MIDI channel for sending notes played by the Arpeggiator if Output Arp MIDI notes is enabled,

-The option to ignore velocity of the received notes and use a Fixed MIDI velocity to play all notes wit the same amplitude, and
+The option to ignore note velocity and use a Fixed MIDI velocity to play all notes with the same (maximum) amplitude,

-Apart from MIDI configuration, the Global settings screens also allows configuration of the Corner Select button defined by the Sticky Corner Matrix option.
-If enabled, the Corner Select button alternates between visible and hidden Corner Matrix.
-If disabled, the Corner Matrix stays visible only as long as the Corner Select button is pressed.
+If Sticky Corner Matrix is enabled, the Corner Matrix button alternates between visible and hidden Corner Matrix.
+If disabled, the Corner Matrix stays visible only as long as the button is pressed.

 The Knob speed selector allows to increase the rate of change of the 25 rotary encoders on the front panel.